ucsc-cgp/training-resources/README.md

 # training-resources
-Training materials for staff and community members/
+Training materials for staff and community members.

 ## Suggested Structure of Repo